jiacaiyuan/sram_test/src/sram_ctrl/Readme.txt

 sram_ctrl_4: the version that can fit all size SRAM more config

 sram_ctrl_5: base on the sram_ctrl_4,add the additional function,such as read directly from SRAM and write jump some address

+sram_ctrl_6: base on the sram_ctrl_5,add the additional function,such as can update the data in specific address and range to inner register